 - This event has passed.

-DAPA is an Ohio Psychological Association MCE Program provider for psychologists.
+DAPA is an Ohio Psychological Association MCE Program provider for psychologists and is responsible for this program.